itchyny/fillin/README.md

 With this `fillin` command line tool, you can

 - make your commands reusable and it will make incremental shell history searching easy.
-- fill in template variables interactively and their history will be stored locally.
+- fill in the template variables interactively and their history will be stored locally.
+- easily switch between the local, staging and production servers.

 ## Installation
 ### Homebrew